peasant98/peasant98/README.md

 - :robot: I’m currently working in the [HIRO](https://github.com/HIRO-group) group as a undergraduate researcher.
 I previously was a software engineer intern at Microsoft.
 I'm also an undergraduate researcher in the [SBS](https://www.colorado.edu/lab/sbs) lab.
 - 🌱 I’m currently performing research on a robotic skin through environment informed control, as well as RL+robotics.
-- :runner: I love to run, bike, and swim.
+- :runner: I enjoy biking, running, and swimming.
 -  ⚡ Languages: Python, C++, Typescript, C#, 中文 (in progress)
 - :bulb: Random aside - check out this cool [repo](https://github.com/uzh-rpg/flightmare) from UZH-RPG.